biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 Basics of Direct RNA Sequencing (DRS)
 ---------------------
 Direct RNA sequencing is a technology developed by Oxford Nanopore Technologies (ONT) that allows the sequencing of native RNA molecules without the need of previous amplification nor fragmentation.
-Therefore, it provides information about the presence of RNA modifications, polyA tail length and composition at per-read level.
+Therefore, it can provide information about the presence of RNA modifications, polyA tail length and composition at per-read level.

 This method is based on the use of protein nanopores that are embedded into a membrane.
 As the molecule goes through the pore, it alters the ionic current that is applied to it.
 These changes are then stored in **fast5 files**.

 .. image:: images/Pore.png
   :width: 700